KelvinTegelaar/CIPP/docs/user/usingcipp/GDAP/index.md

 Please remember to put the CIPP-SAM user in these groups as well.
 It is not recommended to add all groups to a user.

+## Recommended roles for CIPP
+As CIPP is an application that touches many parts of M365 selecting the roles might be difficult.
+The following roles are recommended for CIPP, but you may experiment with less permissive groups at your own risk.

+* Application Administrator
+* User Administrator
+* Intune Administrator
+* Exchange Administrator
+* Security Administrator
+* Cloud App Security Administrator

 ## Known Issues / Limitations

 <NoKnownIssues />